 Camping in Jispa, the huts we stayed at.

 Met this beautiful child.
 She was so eager to pose for a few photographs.

-On my way back, I noticed the sound of generator in Hotel Jispa.
+On my way back, I noticed the sound of a generator in Hotel Jispa.
 I looked at the meter on my camera and it was still at 75% battery.
-Still I walked into the hotel restaurant, ordered a cup of tea and plugged in the camera to nearby socket to get it charged.
+Still, I walked into the hotel restaurant, ordered a cup of tea, and plugged in the camera to the nearby socket to get it charged.

 So far in 2 days of journey, we already had 5 flat tires and I wondered if there were more to come.
 With such happy thoughts, we finally started our Day 3 towards Pang.

 The total distance between Jispa and Pang is approximately 165 kilometers.
 This journey will approximately take you anywhere between 4-7 hours depending on your speed.

 We knew that we were going to be stopping a lot for sightseeing.
 I was already quite sure that we will only get to Pang by sunset.